chennin/rift-xml-firsts-parser/README.md

 Takes the data dumps from http://webcdn.triongames.com/addons/assets/ (Rift_Discoveries_*.zip) and parses all the shard firsts in to a SQL database

+## Use

+Set up your MySQL server; add a user and give it a password; create a database.

+Create the table "firsts" as below.

+Copy `config.txt.dist` to `config.txt` and fill in the parameters.

+Run `getdata.sh`.
+This will download the Discovered zip and parse the XML files in to the database.
+Schedule it in cron (every day would be the maximum).

 ## Requirements

 * Python 3.5